projectEndings/Endings/articles/balisage_2022/02_1_config.md

 <rule match="menu | aside | footer" weight="0"/>
 ```

 The `@weight` attribute above signals the multiplier that should be applied to each instance of that element within a document when computing a term's score.
-We make some assumptions about specific weighting of elements (all heading-like elements `<h1>` etc are given a weight of 2; here a weight of 0 means that the indexer should ignore the element entirely).
+We make some assumptions about specific weighting of elements (all heading-like elements `<h1>` etc are given a weight of 2).
+A weight of 0 means that the indexer should ignore the element entirely).

 The rule element (and other elements that bear a `@match`) are converted into `<xsl:template>`s that are run during the multi-phase tokenization process.

 ---

-[^02_1_1]: "Weight" here is a slightly misleading term; most discussions of search engines refer to what we call "weight" as "boost" where what we call "score" is usually framed as "weight"
+[^02_1_1]: "Weight" here is a slightly misleading term; most discussions of search engines refer to what we call "weight" as "boost" where what we call "score" is usually framed as "weight".